27 Best things to do in Whitby, England

 Whitby Abbey is an English Heritage Site, so if you are a member or have an overseas visitor pass entry is free with the pass.
 If you are a UK citizen why not buy an English Heritage pass and for those of you from overseas grab yourself an Overseas Visitor pass – you can save quite a bit on entry fees.

-Time to head down to the seafront and take a stroll on Whitby Beach I love the colourful beach huts that line the boardwalk.
-Beware that water can be cold if you fancy a swim.
+If you’re visiting Whitby take time to head down to the seafront and take a stroll on Whitby Beach, the only Blue Flag beach in Yorkshire.
+I love the colourful beach huts that line the boardwalk.
+Beware that the water can be cold if you fancy a swim.

 Go crabbing in Whitby Harbour